amkayhani/wm9QF_programming_for_artificial_intelligence_labs/object_oriented_programming/object_oriented_programming.md

 5. **Type Checking**: Using `isinstance()` to check object types

 **Quiz:**
-In the Animal Kingdom example, what is the inheritance chain for the `Dog` class?
+In the Wildlife Species example, what is the inheritance chain for the `Dog` class?

 [( )] Animal → Dog
 [( )] Animal → Bird → Dog